puddleoasis/classifying-orthopedic-features/README.md

 ## How to run

+Make sure to have pyspark, and numpy installed where you plan to clone the project, and also Seaborn if you wish to view the data visually.

+1. Clone the project
-Navagate to the appropriate folder
+2. CD to the appropriate folder

-use
+3. use
 ```
 pyspark
 ```